Whether you manage a business or browse online for pleasure, you know that using the web may expose you and your firm to various threats.

 Is it necessary to have a VPN on all of my devices?

 No, not always.
-If you have any gadgets that you don’t use very often or that you don’t use to convey important information, please let us know.
+Please let us know if you have gadgets that you don’t use very often or don’t use to convey important information.
 Install VPN software on any devices that you routinely transfer sensitive data over.
 It’s also worth noting that not every internet-connected gadget can use a VPN.

 Some VPNs allow you to install them directly on your router, allowing all devices on your network to utilize the VPN by default.
 If this is the case, you may not need to purchase a multi-device subscription.